RonitPrasad1/Project_Rosalind-/README.md

 # Project_Rosalind:

-Project Rosalind Questions and Solutions in C++ and Python.
+Project Rosalind Solutions in majorly C++, but Python as well.